 If you are actually concerned about your health then you have no option but to cut all processed and packaged food.
 No matter whether you are taking brown sugar/ white sugar/ jaggery, sugar is sugar and mostly empty calorie.

 So what are you thinking?
-Planning to switch to zero calorie non-nutritive sweetener?
+Planning to ignore white sugar vs brown sugar battle and switch to zero calorie non-nutritive sweetener?
 If yes, then that is going to create another vicious cycle for you.
 Why?
 For a few obvious reasons.

 The best way is to keep a check always on sugar intake – white sugar/brown sugar or jaggery as per your wish.
 You may think of exploring other natural sugar like coconut sugar or raw-unrefined honey within the permissible limit.
 Instead of trusting on food processing units, trust on your hand and indulge on a homemade version of your favorite food to be mindful of what exactly you are putting within you.
 All the best.